ENate/AI-model-Examples/README.md

 - Pytorch
 - TensorFlow
 - FLAX - flexible API and built on JAX
-- Python AI tools, frameworks and libraries
+- More popular AI tools, frameworks and libraries
 - Java, C++ will be used where necessary.

 Besides, we list the infrastructural tools for Machine Learning security, monitory and deployment next.